bridgesra/expm_nf_mimic3_results_code/README.md

 # ExpM+NF_MIMIC3_results
 This code allows reproduction of results in the paper

-"Are Normalizing Flows the Key to Unlocking the Exponential Mechanism?
-A Path through the Accuracy-Privacy Ceiling Constraining Differentially Private ML" https://arxiv.org/abs/2311.09200
+"Are Normalizing Flows the Key to Unlocking the Exponential Mechanism? " https://arxiv.org/abs/2311.09200

 The code here provides implementation of our experiments where we test if we can training models with ExpM+NF alongside and in comparison with DPSGD and non-private training.